hackerhouse-opensource/pyongyang_2407/README.md

 ```

 It is possible to hijack this function and subvert the logic, by rewriting this function in ASM it
-will treat all opened files as "NATSIGN" files with successful state authorisation for use, no logging
+will treat all opened files as "NATISIGN" files with successful state authorisation for use, no logging
 will be performed or any further checks on the file.
 By patching this function we can now use the phone
 to open any media files and documents without "this files is not legal." errors.